shpcode/JEM/README.md

 The project generates and analyzes thermodynamic quantities, providing insights into the behavior and information content of the trained models.
 Visualizations and plots are available to help interpret the results.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to reach out with any questions or feedback!